 In the meantime, maybe you can keep in touch with old friends via phone calls, texts, or occasional visits.
 At the same time, you can build a new life and look for ways to become involved in your new community through sports, a church youth group, a service organization, or other activities.

 Before closing, we want to let you know that we were alarmed to hear you say that there are days when you "don't want to go on living."
 It's okay to be sad and angry as you work your way through this period of transition, but if you feel that you might be seriously depressed, we'd strongly urge you to talk to your parents about the possibility of getting professional counseling.
+Call us.
 Focus on the Family's Counseling staff can provide you with referrals to qualified Christian therapists practicing in your local area.
 They'd also be pleased to discuss your needs with you over the phone.
-Feel free to give them a call at this number.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman shares helpful and contructive ways of dealing with feelings of anger.
+Turn Feelings of Anger Into Constructive Action: Dr. Gary Chapman shares helpful and constructive ways of dealing with feelings of anger.